 After pining for my old green city gardens, we were inspired to make our own green little city block.
 In addition to sprucing our neighborhood up with some cardboard trees and (actual) plants, we added tons of cool details and doodled stories to bring it to life.
 Like our cardboard toadstool gnome home or recycled play pet tank, it’s the details that make it special!

 Our cardboard city block is a fun three-dimensional twist on the old drawing prompt, a fabulous STEAM-building activity, and a mixed media opportunity treasure trove.
 But most of all, it’s a special place created from bottom to top purely to let imaginations (little & big) run wild.

 Want to take your city to the next level?
-Pair this with our DIY cardboard and paper city landscape backdrop project or add your own vehicles using our cardboard food truck art project + cars and trucks template set!
+Pair this with our DIY cardboard and paper city landscape backdrop project, make a fold-out secret garden for your neighborhood, or add a cardboard food truck!

 To make your own cardboard city neighborhood you’ll need:

 - A few small to medium-sized cardboard boxes